 Apple dragged the user community kicking and screaming into the future of keyboards.
 After a couple of years, everybody got used to the idea.
 When Apple shipped the iPad, with its much bigger version, it seemed like a luxury.
 And 10 years from now, when most computing is done with an on-screen touch keyboard, historians will remember that the iPhone made it possible by forcing the user community to overcome their resistance to the idea of an on-screen keyboard.

 6. Addicted the world to motion and orientation sensors

 Apple’s accelerometer in the original iPhone was something of an exotic novelty to many users.
 The current model comes with an accelerometer, a gyroscope and a compass built in, and thousands of app designers rely on these sensors to create really amazing effects.
 Some apps, like games, can use these sensors to create all kinds of illusions and innovative effects.
 Others, like Instapaper, use them for simple input (to scroll text).

 Thanks to the iPhone, these sensors are now simply expected by both developers and users.

 7. Killed the stylus as a mainstream input device

-8. Opened the door for PC-to-Mac Switchers
+8. Opened the door for PC-to-Mac switchers

 The PC-Mac wars have been raging since 1984.
 People tend to choose sides and stick with them.
-Apple, which had one-digit desktop PC market share for most of its history, has always sought ways to get users to switch to Macintosh.
-Apple launched a famous TV ad campaign staring John Hodgman as “PC” and Justin Long as “Mac” with the explicit message that PC users should switch to Mac.
+Apple, which had a one-digit desktop PC market share for most of its history, has always sought ways to get users to switch to Macintosh.
+Apple launched a famous TV ad campaign starring John Hodgman as “PC” and Justin Long as “Mac” with the explicit message that PC users should switch to Mac.